mah99239/Task_Profile/README.md

-This is a simple Android app that demonstrates MVVM architecture, and clean arch Retrofit 2, Hilt dagger, Coroutines, and Coil.
+This is a simple Android app that demonstrates MVVM architecture, and clean arch Retrofit 2, Hilt Dagger, Coroutines, and Coil.
 The app has two screens:

 Profile screen: This screen shows the user's name, address, and a list of their albums.
 Album details screen: This screen shows a list of photos in the selected album.